 The Australian Education Research Organisation (AERO) is a ministerial-owned company.
-An independent Board has been appointed and will govern AERO following the company’s incorporation in early 2021.
+An independent Board has been appointed and governs AERO, following the company’s incorporation in early 2021.

 Board members include: